hapax/hapax.github.io/assets/reality.md

-the Greek philosopher Aristotle, who told us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, from the dirt under your feet to the atmosphere to the fiery points revolving far above us.
+the Greek philosopher Aristotle, who told us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, from the dirt under your feet to the atmosphere to the fiery points of starlight revolving far above us.
 So if you release a helium balloon, it floats up because it's mainly air, and air is light and likes to be high.
 Conversely, if I take a clod of earth, and let it go, it